UNCLASSIFIED (U)

 (2) (U) For an employer to be considered a “foreign firm” the entity must have an office abroad and its payroll must be disbursed abroad.
 To qualify for a B-1 visa, the employee must customarily be employed by the foreign firm, the employing entity must pay the employee’s salary, and the source of the employee’s salary must be abroad; and

-(3) (U) An applicant classifiable H-2 must be classified as such notwithstanding the fact that the salary or other remuneration is being paid by a source outside the United States, or the fact that the applicant is working without compensation (other than a voluntary service worker classifiable B-1 in accordance with 9 FAM 402.2-5(C) above).
+(3) (U) An applicant classifiable as H-2 must be classified as such notwithstanding the fact that the salary or other remuneration is being paid by a source outside the United States, or the fact that the applicant is working without compensation (other than a voluntary service worker classifiable B-1 in accordance with 9 FAM 402.2-5(C) above).
 An NIV petition accompanied by an approved labor certification must be filed on behalf of the applicant.

 b.
 (U) B-1 visas issued in accordance with the guidance in this section must be annotated as such.
 The annotation should read: